PEX Is Better Than Sliced Bread

 Cross Linked Polyethylene water tubing, or PEX, is a relatively new product which was first introduced in North America in 1984.
 PEX has been primarily used for radiant floor heating, and more recently water distribution systems.
 If you look at any new construction houses, this is probably what you’ll find supplying water throughout the home.
 If you have any plumbing projects coming up, I recommend using PEX.
 Here’s why:

-Ease of installation My favorite feature of PEX tubing is it’s ease of installation.
+Ease of installation My favorite feature of PEX tubing is its ease of installation.
 I’ve soldered plenty of copper tubing, and it’s a time-consuming, pain-in-the-butt process.
 Every length of tubing needs to be perfectly measured, cut, reamed, fluxed, and soldered.
-I get flux all over myself, I usually end of burning myself on a piece of copper that I forgot was hot, and much care needs to be taken to make sure the torch doesn’t burn other materials in the home.
+I get flux all over myself, I usually end up burning myself on a piece of copper that I forgot was hot, and much care needs to be taken to make sure the torch doesn’t burn other materials in the home.

 With PEX, all of this hassle is eliminated.
 Because PEX is so flexible, you typically only need to eyeball the length of the tubing before cutting it, and the fittings are quite easy to join together – much easier than soldering.
 The first time I installed PEX tubing it was so easy and so fast that it felt like I was cheating.
 Plumbing isn’t supposed to be this easy.